1996 Summer Olympics: Venues and infrastructure

 Events of the 1996 Games were held in a completely decentralized way using mostly existing facilities that were not built for the Games.
 Most of the events were held in the so-called Olympic Ring, a 3 mi circle from the center of Atlanta.
 Others were held at Stone Mountain, about 20 mi outside of the city.
-In many cases, it was decided to remove events from the Atlanta Metropolitan Region to save money, while in others the calendar was a difficulty, as was the case with association football which ended up having its host cities spread across the Southeastern United States region.
+In many cases, it was decided to remove events from the Atlanta Metropolitan Region to save money, while in others the calendar was a difficulty, as was the case with association football (soccer) which ended up having its host cities spread across the Southeastern United States region.

+During early planning stages in 1992, Payne and the ACOG wanted a golf event to be held at Augusta National Golf Club.
+Initially, Augusta agreed, but protests from civil rights leaders and politicians against the club's strict admission policies led to the collapse of the idea.